Niche-Lab/ant-detective/ms/result.md

 Figure 3.
 Model performance on different evaluation subsets (color-coded) with varying calibration set sizes (n).
 One standard deviation of the 30 sampling iterations is shown as colored bands of each line.

+alt text: A graph showing how well the model performs on different data sets (indicated by different colors) using various numbers of calibration images.
+Shaded areas around each line show the variability in the results.

 Figure 4.
 Comparison of manual and automated counting results for subsets A01, A02, A03, B01, and B02.
 The calibration set size is fixed at 1024 images.
 Each point represents the count of ants in a single image.

+alt text: A scatter plot comparing the number of ants counted manually versus counted by the computer for several data sets.
+Each dot represents one image’s ant count.

 Table 2.
 Model performance on different evaluation subsets with varying calibration set sizes (n).
 THe precision and recall values are the presented as the mean ± 1.96 standard deviation from 30 sampling iterations.
 The Intersection over Union (IoU) threshold and confidence threshold are set to 0.6 and 0.25, respectively.
 The highest precision and recall values of each subset are highlighted in bold.